 Best Basic Antivirus: VIPRE Advanced Security

-For a basic antivirus software program that doesn't use a lot of resources, or overwhelm with too many extra features, I recommend VIPRE.
+For a basic antivirus software program that doesn't use many resources or overwhelm with too many extra features, I recommend VIPRE.
 This program does a great job stopping malicious files during the download process and quarantining the threat before it has a chance to infect your computer.
 VIPRE also monitors your emails and will quarantine messages it suspects has malicious links or attachments.
-This allows you to open the messages in a safe environment then decide to either keep or toss it.
+This allows you to open messages safely and then decide to either keep or toss them.

 Another reason I'm impressed with VIPRE is that it includes a firewall.
 This is the single most important tool after malware protection that should be included as part of your overall system security.
 VIPRE's firewall watches your internet connection and all the communications coming in and going out.
 This is an excellent way to keep hackers and other snoops from sneaking in, especially on public Wi-Fi that is less secure than home or work networks.

 Because it is so basic, VIPRE doesn't use a lot of your resources.
 While testing VIPRE, I could easily keep surfing the web, watching online videos, playing games, downloading files, and sending emails without any noticeable slowdown.

 VIPRE does require a little bit of learning to get the hang of navigating its dashboard.
 It isn't laid out like most other solutions, and some tools are difficult to locate.
 However, everything you need to enable can be done from the dashboard, including enabling safe browser extensions.